tteixeira30/ddd-forum-odsoft/README.md

   GET http://localhost:5001/api/v1/comments/?slug=9526372-gosto-muito-de-dd
 ### How to Admin da database

-  use localhost:8080
+  - open browser use localhost:8080
+  - use:
-  server name: mysql
+    - server name: mysql
-  username: tonysoprano
+    - username: tonysoprano
-  pass: 12345678
+    - pass: 12345678
-  db name: data_dev
+    - db name: data_dev

+### How to Run Tests

+  To run tests type: npm run test

+  Existing tests:
+  - src/shared/core/Guard.spec.ts
+  - src/modules/forum/domain/postSlug.spec.ts
+  - src/modules/forum/domain/services/postService.spec.ts

+  The existing tests verify some services in the domain layer.
+The domain layer has no dependency on the other layers, so there is no need for mocking.
+The tests can be executed without any dependencies (e.g., database, etc.)